Welcome to Solace Counselling Leicestershire Private Counselling Service and Clinical Supervision

 Counselling is a very personal and private process and the number of sessions required depends on each individual persons needs, we are all unique and therefore our time together is on an open ended basis.

-Sessions are for 1 hour, concessions are available dependent upon individual circumstances and to students on counselling courses.
+My fees are £35 for 1 hour sessions, concessions are available dependent upon individual circumstances and to students on counselling courses.
 I am available for Daytime, Evening and Weekend Appointments.

 Using positive psychology - changing your thinking can cause brain architecture to shift -it can actually cause your brain to change and create new pathways, one example of positive psychology is through Mindfulness; research shows a connection between long-term mindfulness practice and a decreased size of amygdala (a key stress-responding region in our brain associated with depression and anxiety).
 By practicing mindfulness, we can change how we react to stressful situations and improve our mental and physical well-being.
 Our bodies and our minds are closely connected; calming our minds can help us to keep our bodies relaxed.
 The more relaxed you are the more you can develop good feelings and thoughts.
 So start today it’s important we all understand that learning to relax and be in the moment; not thinking about what has been or is to come, just being present in the moment can create a new pathway in your brain one that takes you to a place of inner peace.